Rohith-Patel13/mern-form-app/README.md

-Frontend: React
+Frontend: React;
-Backend: Node.js with Express.js Framework
+Backend: Node.js with Express.js Framework;
-SOCKET.IO library used
+SOCKET.IO library used;
-Database: MongoDB
+Database: MongoDB.

 If user logins in one tab and if the same user logged in on another tab then the previous tab will get alert message as pop-up which is implemented using socket.io and form validations are used.